Brendan Fevola: Post-AFL

 On 6 April 2011, Fevola signed to play with the Casey Scorpions in the Victorian Football League in 2011.
-He kicked 63 goals during the home and away season, with 43 of those coming in the final six games of the season, to finish second behind Port Melbourne's Patrick Rose (67 goals) in the league goalkicking, and he kicked a further six goals in finals.
+He kicked 63 goals during the home-and-away season, with 43 of those coming in the final six games of the season, to finish second behind Port Melbourne's Patrick Rose (67 goals) in the league goalkicking, and he kicked a further six goals in finals.
 His contract with the Scorpions was not renewed for 2012.
 He played six games for Waratah in the 2011/12 NTFL season, kicking 49 goals.

 In 2012, Fevola signed to play home matches with Yarrawonga in the Ovens & Murray Football League.
 Interest in Fevola's presence was a significant financial boon for both Yarrawonga and the O&M in 2012, with an increase in attendances and gate takings across the league compared with previous seasons; such was Fevola's ability to draw a crowd that some rival clubs paid Fevola to play against them in Yarrawonga's away matches.
 Fevola remained at Yarrawonga for four seasons from 2012 until 2015, kicking 357 goals from 65 matches and being part of back-to-back premierships in 2012 and 2013.
-He was coach of the O&M's interleague representative team in 2014 and 2015, served as a playing co-coach of Yarrawonga in 2015, and holds the record for most goals in a game at Yarrawonga, kicking 16 goals in a match in late 2014.
-After this, he played with Deer Park in the Western Region Football League in 2016, Melton South in the Ballarat Football League in 2017 and 2018, Hastings in the Mornington Peninsula Nepean Football League in 2019, and then again for Deer Park in 2021 (having also signed there for the 2020 season which was canceled due to the COVID-19 pandemic).
+He was coach of the O&M's interleague representative team in 2014 and 2015, served as a playing co-coach of Yarrawonga in 2015, and he holds the record for most goals in a game at Yarrawonga, kicking 16 goals in a match in late 2014.
+After this, he played with Deer Park in the Western Region Football League in 2016, Melton South in the Ballarat Football League in 2017 and 2018, Hastings in the Mornington Peninsula Nepean Football League in 2019, and then again for Deer Park in 2021 (having also signed there for the 2020 season, which was cancelled due to the COVID-19 pandemic).

 Throughout his post-AFL career, Fevola also played once-off matches for several local clubs around the country, earning appearance fees which the clubs financed by the large crowds he could draw.
 Among the clubs was former TANFL club New Norfolk, now in Tasmania's Southern Football League, where in 2012 he drew a record home crowd for the club and kicked eighteen goals to set a new club record; he returned for another game in 2013, this time kicking sixteen goals.